 No stranger to the recital platform, over the years Aimée has also performed as a soloist which repertoire included English and Welsh song, with a particular fondness for French song and German Lieder.

-She was also a finalist in the Mario Lanza Opera Prize (2016), winner of the Valetta Lacopi Memorial Prize (2019) and winner of the Adelina Pattti bel canto aria prize (2020) and semi-finalist of the Sir Ian Stoutzker Prize (2021).
+She was also a finalist in the Mario Lanza Opera Prize (2016), winner of the Valetta Lacopi Memorial Prize (2019), winner of the Adelina Pattti bel canto aria prize (2020) and semi-finalist of the Sir Ian Stoutzker Prize (2021).